mthaler/arithmetic-expression-parser/README.md

 - binary: +, -, *, /, ^ (power), % (modulo)
 - functions: abs, acos, asin, atan, cos, cosh, exp, ln, log, sin, sinh, sqrt, tan, tanh

+For trigonometric functions, both radians and degrees are supported.

 # Design

 The parser is build using combinators.
 Parsing is a two-step process: